arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 ## Model Selection

 Model Statistics can be observed upon completion of a Training Job.
 To select a Model, the ArangoGraphML Projects Service can be used to gather all relevant models and choose the preferred model for a Prediction Job.

 The following example uses the model with the highest **test accuracy**, but there may be other factors that motivate you to choose another model.
-See the `model_statistics` field below for more information the full list of available metrics.
+See the `model_statistics` field below for more information on the full list of available metrics.

 ```py
 best_model = arangoml.get_best_model(